If you’re curious about the differences between pickleball and padel, you’re not alone in wondering which sport might be the perfect fit for you!Â

 Is pickleball or padel tennis better for fitness?

-Padel tennis likely burns more calories than pickleball due to the higher gameplay intensity, larger court size, and longer rallies due to the ball playing off the walls.
+Padel tennis likely burns more calories than pickleball due to its higher gameplay intensity, larger court size, and longer rallies, which result from the ball bouncing off the walls.

 What is the main difference between padel vs pickleball?